dcronqvist/restberry-api/README.md

 ## Endpoints

 There is a base endpoint of **/** which simply greets the user with a `Hello World!`.
+If no valid authorization is provided, then the user will be given a `401 UNAUTHORIZED ACCESS` error.
+Valid authorizations are provided by me.

 ### Economy
+Further on, *cursive* words in endpoints mean parameters.
+These are usually strings or ints.

 URL | HTTP Method | Returns
 ------------ | ------------- | -------------